 I will be communicating with you regarding grades and assignments.
 If you need to get in touch with me, the best method is via email.
 Generally, I will reply to emails within 24 hours and will provide feedback on assignments within 48 hours.
+You may also post questions pertaining to the course on the Blackboard Discussion Board.
+These questions will be answered within 24 hours.

 If you are having trouble with this course or its material, you should contact me via email to discuss the issues.